The fool who continues to follow in the footsteps of a fool

 According to Rand’s biased and highly subjective judgment, businessmen can do no wrong, while the government can do no right.
-Everything done by businessmen is principled, noble, beneficial, rational, restrained, and justified, while everything done by government employees is unprincipled, base, harmful, irrational, unrestrained, and unjustified.
-The wooden and one-dimensional characters in her novels The Fountainhead and Atlas Shrugged exhibit this simple but false dichotomy.
+Everything done by businessmen is principled, noble, beneficial, rational, restrained, necessary, and justified, while everything done by government employees is unprincipled, base, harmful, irrational, unrestrained, unnecessary, and unjustified.
+The wooden, one-dimensional characters in her novels The Fountainhead and Atlas Shrugged exhibit this simple but false dichotomy.
 By making these mistaken claims, Rand exhibited the common contrary tendencies of admiration and contempt: while admiration makes one attribute everything good to the object of one’s admiration, contempt makes one blame everything bad on the object of one’s scorn.

 All the evils, abuses, and iniquities, popularly ascribed to businessmen and to capitalism, were not caused by an unregulated economy or by a free market, but by government intervention into the economy.

 Government control of the economy, no matter in whose behalf, has been the source of all the evils in our industrial history — and the solution is laissez-faire capitalism, i.e., the abolition of any and all form of government intervention in production and trade, the separation of State and Economics, in the same way and for the same reasons as the separation of Church and State.